 Wednesday - Rob Cowan: Sound of Cinema

-A selection of music, including the Essential CD of the Week: The Vagabond: Bryn Terfel/Malcolm Martineau, DG; and at 9.30 our brainteaser - Puzzle.
+A selection of music, including the Essential CD of the Week: Old Czech Marches and Dances with the Czech Philharmonic Orchestra and Vaclav Neumann; and at 9.30 our brainteaser - Back to the Beginning.

 Sound of Cinema with Neil Brand, who introduces his personal choice of Music that made the Movies: